SandhyaSirisha-Bhamidipati/SandhyaSirisha/AI/search algorithms/readme.txt

 are
 astar.py:

-This file contains the following methods:
+This file contains the following method:
 1) Priority Queue - Storing each node being processed and assessing costs for each node.

-How to run the code:

-The command to run the code is:
+The command to run the code:
 	python ucs.py <input_file.ext> <source> <destination>
 Example:
 	python ucs.py input1.txt luebeck kassel